yusuff-fatorisa/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 #### `101-square_matrix_map.py`
   - This file contains a function that computes the square value of all integers of a matrix using `map`.

+#### `102-complex_delete.py`
+  - This file contains a function that deletes keys with a specific value in a dictionary.